ST. MARK'S OUTREACH & MISSION PURPOSE STATEMENT

 Under One Roof repairs and modifies homes to allow residents to "age in place," remaining in their communities in a safe, familiar environment.
 For more information, please contact Sally Mayse at email@example.com.

 National and International

 Dominican Republic Project - St. Mark's partners with All Saints, Hilton Head, to participate in medical missions, teach Vacation Bible School, provide school scholarships, shoes, and supplies, and to offer other support for our companion diocese in the Dominican Republic.
+To read the 2018 Scholarship Solicitation Letter, please click here.
 For further information, please contact Barbara Anderson at firstname.lastname@example.org.

 Episcopal Relief and Development is an international relief and development agency of The Episcopal Church which provides relief in times of disaster and promotes sustainable development by identifying and addressing the root causes of suffering.
 For further information, please contact Alison Davidow at email@example.com.

 Water Mission - In partnership with First Presbyterian Church of Beaufort, St. Mark's supports the manufacture and delivery of water purification methods in drought-stricken Uganda.
 This emerging ministry reflects St. Mark's passion for children's welfare and world peace.
 For further information, please contact Westley Byrne at firstname.lastname@example.org.
 Click here to learn how to register to participate in the 2019 Walk for Water Beaufort.

 On Saturday, October 14, 2017, a team of 25 registered St. Mark's walkers participated in the inaugural Walk for Water in Port Royal.
 St. Mark's was also a sponsor for this event.